Mural by Baso Fibonacci, Zach Rockstad and Japhy Witte; Photo by Kristin Wall; Sound Transit, 2010

 The choices we make in our homes, at work, on the street, and in the marketplace affect the well-being of ourselves, our neighbors and the planet.
 Projects in this section are all about personal choices made by individuals and families.

 The Capitol Hill EcoDistrict is a neighborhood-based sustainability initiative serving the most densely populated urban village in the Pacific Northwest.
-It is led by Capitol Hill Housing, a community development corporation and public development authority with nearly four decades of experience working alongside Capitol Hill stakeholders to enhance community health and affordability.
+It is led by Community Roots Housing, a community development corporation and public development authority with over four decades of experience working alongside Capitol Hill stakeholders to enhance community health and affordability.